magnusrand/lunsj/FIREBASE_SETUP.md

 - Ensure your Firebase project has Firestore and Functions enabled
 - If Functions are not working, check that they are deployed: `firebase deploy --only functions`
 - Check Firebase Functions logs: `firebase functions:log`
+- Functions are now located in the `server` directory instead of `functions`
+- Functions are configured to run in `europe-west1` region for optimal performance in Norway